OF A MASTER

 • Obligations for keeping crew lists.

-Section 15 (USL) & the NSCV notes that crew are required to be allocated emergency duties for the following:
+Vessel operators are under a legal obligation to ensure that their crews are appropriately trained for operations and emergencies.
+NSCV notes that crew are required to be allocated emergency duties for the following:

 • general emergencies (involving a muster and possible abandonment) practised at least monthly